 The summer is a completely different experience and nice to watch the waterfalls in motion.
 It is one of the easiest hikes you can do around Banff, with a well-maintained trail that is suitable for all ages.
 If you want to make a bit more of day out make sure to continue on to the Ink Pots.

-Climb Athabasca Glacier
+Climb Mount Athabasca

 Mount Athabasca looms over one of the most popular attractions on the famed Icefields Parkway, but only a few get to see the view from the top.
 To reach the summit requires a long hike to a technical glacier crossing and then up an exposed face or couloir.
 The views are breathtaking in more ways than one.
 From the top, you can spot countless glaciers, icefields, and many of Alberta’s highest peaks.